bramwelt/presentations/mozilla-internship/index.rst

     My internship can be broken down into 3 distinct parts.
-The first is that I cleaned up the build system to remove unneeded dependencies and reduce duplicate runs.
-In the process this cut the build time in half.
+The first is that I cleaned up the build system to remove unneeded dependencies and reduce duplicate build steps.
+This cut the build time in half.

     The second is supplementing the build system with Travis-CI.
 This allowed for multiple pull requests to be tested at once and reduced